EncyclopediaRed/btcamp-87826/content/support.md

           partners.
 We do not assume liability for any review or for any claims, liabilities, or losses resulting from any review.
-By posting a review, you hereby grant to us a perpetual, non-exclusive, worldwide, royalty-free, fully-paid, assignable, and sublicensable right and license to reproduce, modify, translate, transmit by any means, display, perform, and/or distribute all content relating to review.<br /><br />12.
+By posting a review, you hereby grant to us a perpetual, non-exclusive, worldwide, royalty-free, fully-paid, assignable, and sub-licensable right and license to reproduce, modify, translate, transmit by any means, display, perform, and/or distribute all content relating to review.<br /><br />12.
 SUBMISSIONS<br /><br />You acknowledge and agree that any